MartinThoma/MartinThoma.github.io/_posts/2015-12-03-find-papers.md

 title: How to find new Papers
 author: Martin Thoma
 date: 2015-12-03 07:30
-categories:
-- My bits and bytes
+category: My bits and bytes
-tags:
-- Science
-- Papers
-- Reading
-- Google Scholar
+tags: Science, Papers, Reading, Google Scholar
 featured_image: logos/science.png
 ---
 A couple of people who are just participating in their first seminar might ask